Skip to: main navigation | main content | sitemap | accessibility page

 Fishing on the lake

 Keen birdwatchers should have plenty to see.
-According to Bristol Water, 260 species of bird visit the lake each year.
-The lake provides a sanctuary for the American wader, cormorant, gadwall, great crested grebe, hobby and osprey.
-(To name but a few!)
+According to Bristol Water, around 260 species of bird visit the lake each year.
+Chew Valley Lake provides a sanctuary for the American wader, cormorant, gadwall, great crested grebe, hobby and osprey.

 the hidden past

 To create the lake, the river Chew was dammed near Chew Stoke.
 Houses and farms were removed before the area was flooded.
 During particularly dry summers, the receding water level reveals old roads and hedgerows.
 A real glimpse of the past.
-When it’s full, Chew Valley Lake holds around 20,000 million litres of water!
+When it’s full, the lake holds around 20,000 million litres of water!

 The South West’s largest artificial freshwater lake is well worth a visit.